pinohu/DYNASTY/ohu-legacy-codex/volume-iv-technology-automation/implementation-resources/chapter-20/README.md

-# Chapter 20 Implementation Resources
+﻿# Chapter 20 Implementation Resources

-This directory contains the implementation resources for **Chapter 20: Automation Architecture** of the The Legacy Codex.
+This directory contains the implementation resources for **Chapter 20: Automation Architecture** of the Legacy Codex.

 ## Contents